Microservices vs. Monolith Architecture For SaaS

 Proper containerization allows you to isolate services and protect them from errors and failures completely.
-Because the services are hosted on the same machine, this approach reduces the cost of infrastructure.
+Because the services are hosted on the same machine, this approach reduces the infrastructure cost.
 However, horizontal scaling can take some time, depending on process optimization.

 The serverless approach is a fairly common solution that allows you to deploy without a server.
 The most famous examples of this approach are AWS Lambda, Google Cloud, Azure.

 In this case, servers for maintenance, OS for support, etc., are not used.
 The state is managed through databases or different storage.
-Lambda function launches microservices and processes all requests.
+The lambda function launches microservices and processes all requests.

 Microservices vs. Monoliths Comparison: What Is Better?